Chicomuceltec language: Geographical distribution

-History and genealogy
+History

+Chicomuceltec had some loanwords from neighboring Tzeltalan and Qʼanjobalan languages.

 The Chicomuceltec language was first documented in modern linguistic literature as a distinct language in the late 19th century, where it appeared in an account published by linguist Karl Sapper of his travels in northern Mesoamerica 1888–95.

 Chicomuceltec's relationship with Wastek was established in the late 1930s (Kroeber 1939), which concluded via word-list comparisons with other Mayan languages that it bore a higher degree of affinity with Wastek than other Mayan language branches.

 Historical documentation

 A two-page document dated to 1775 which was retrieved from the Bibliothèque nationale de France in Paris is the oldest-known testament of the Chicomuceltec language.
 Taking the form of a Roman Catholic confession, the manuscript contains eight sentences written in Chicomuceltec.
 It also mentions that the language was then referred to as "Cotoque".

 Cabil

 The Cabil language, now extinct, may have been closely related to or identical with Chicomuceltec.
 Lyle Campbell considers Cabil to simply be an old name for the Chicomuceltec language, and speculated that the name originated from an old Tzeltal name for the town of Chicomuselo (cahbha, meaning 'river').